History of Keralam: Formation of the state of Kerala

 The two kingdoms of Travancore and Cochin joined the Union of India after independence in 1947.
 On 1 July 1949, the two states were merged to form Travancore-Cochin.
 On 1 January 1950, Travancore-Cochin was recognised as a state.
 The Madras Presidency was reorganised to form Madras State in 1947.

 On 1 November 1956, the state of Kerala was formed by the States Reorganisation Act merging the Malabar District (excluding the islands of Lakshadweep), Travancore-Cochin (excluding four southern taluks, which were merged with Tamil Nadu), and the taluk of Kasargod, South Kanara with Thiruvananthapuram as the capital.
 In 1957, elections for the new Kerala Legislative Assembly were held, and a reformist, Communist-led government came to power, under E. M. S. Namboodiripad.
 It was one of the earliest communist governments to be democratically elected to power, second only to San Marino.
 It initiated pioneering land reforms, aiming to lowering of rural poverty in Kerala.
 However, these reforms were largely non-effective to mark a greater change in the society as these changes were not effected to a large extent.
 Lakhs of farms were owned by large establishments, companies and estate owners.
 They were not affected by this move and this was considered as a treachery as these companies and estates were formed while Travancore was a vassal state of Britain.
-Two things were the real reason for the reduction of poverty in Kerala one was the policy for wide scale education and second was the overseas migration for labour to Middle East and other countries.
+Two things were the real reason for the reduction of poverty in Kerala.
+One was the policy for wide scale education and the second was the overseas migration for labour to Middle East and other countries.